 We found 4 geriatricians who accept Gold Compass Balanced 0 near Round Rock, TX.

-Dr. Grace Stanley practices family medicine and geriatrics (elderly care).
-Dr. Stanley is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Her education and training includes medical school at Ross University School of Medicine and residency at JPS Health Network.
-In addition to English, she speaks Malayalam.
+Dr. Grace Stanley's medical specialty is family medicine and geriatrics (elderly care).
+She takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+She graduated from Ross University School of Medicine.
+Dr. Stanley's training includes a residency program at JPS Health Network.
+In addition to English, Dr. Stanley speaks Malayalam.
 She is affiliated with Scott & White Healthcare.

 Conditions / Treatments